whitevanillaskies/whitebloom/docs/whitebloom.md

 Two flows bring external assets onto the board:

 **OS-level drag.** The user drags a file from the OS file manager onto the canvas.
-The main process copies the file to `res/`, returns a relative path, and the renderer creates a new node at the drop position (converted from screen coordinates to canvas coordinates via ReactFlow's `screenToFlowPosition`).
+The main process copies the file to the workspace `res/` directory, returns a `wloc:res/filename` URI, and the renderer creates a new node at the drop position (converted from screen coordinates to canvas coordinates via ReactFlow's `screenToFlowPosition`).

 **Media library.** A sidebar panel lists all files in `res/` grouped by type (images, video, audio, documents).
 Dragging a thumbnail from the panel onto the canvas creates a node using the already-resident file.
 The library is a view over `res/` — no separate index.